 The end-of-life stage of the product starts when it is replaced (see B4), dismantled, or deconstructed from the building or construction and/or installation works and does not provide its initial functionality, including provision and transport of all materials and associated energy and water use.
-However, the boundary of Modules C1-C4 to Module D is set where outputs (i.e. secondary materials or fuels) have reached the end-of-waste state.
+However, the system boundary between the construction product system and optional module D, which is not a part of the studied product system, is set at the system boundary between the studied product system and any subsequent product systems.

-Loads (e.g. emissions) from waste disposal in Module C4 are considered part of the product system under study, according to the "polluter pays principle."
+Loads (e.g., emissions) from waste disposal in Module C4 are considered part of the product system under study, according to the "polluter pays principle."
 If, however, this process generates energy such as heat and power from waste incineration or landfill, the potential benefits from utilization of such energy in the next product system may optionally be included and assigned to Module D and are calculated using current average substitution processes.